keyur-ak/nest-graphql-mongo-assignment/README.md

 There exists a sample boilerplate code in this repository

 - Mutation to create a new blog
-- Query to read all blogs through mu
+- Query to read all blogs

 ### Assignment